HISTORY

 2024

 March 11, 2024 – The Techspressionism article on Wikipedia was nominated for deletion.
-The nominating editor opened with “Techspressionism has no reliable sourcing that it is an art movement or style….” and closed with “There is no alternative to deletion.”
+The nominating editor prefaced the nomination with the assertion that “Techspressionism has no reliable sourcing that it is an art movement or style….” and closed with “There is no alternative to deletion.”
 The discussion is archived on Wikipedia here.